A Short Primer on Domain Names

 The domain name "unl.edu" is composed of two elements: first, the top-level domain, or "TLD," in our case edu, is governed by the U.S. Department of Commerce (only U.S. institutions may register .edu domains).
 In the case of edu, the Department has delegated governance for second-level domains to EDUCAUSE.
 EDUCAUSE assigns one, and only one, second-level address in the .edu TLD to each institution.
 In our case, EDUCAUSE has assigned unl.

 UNL Information Technology Services is responsible for governance of the unl.edu second-level domain, and assignment of any third-level domains, commonly referred to as "subdomains."
-ITS has delegated the approval of any subdomains of unl.edu to the Digital Experience Group (DXG), which operates as a partnership of Information Technology Services (ITS) and University Communication (UComm) at UNL.
-The Web Developer Network Shared Governance Board sets policy on subdomain approval.
-Any appeal which may result from denial of a subdomain request will be heard by the board.
+ITS has delegated the approval of any subdomains of unl.edu to the WDN Shared Governance Board, which also refines and promulgates policy on subdomains.
+Any appeal which may result from denial of a subdomain request will be heard by the board at its next scheduled meeting.

 Existing subdomain names that conflict with this policy will be evaluated over time to ensure a consistent user experience.